connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

  - **Intensification of ethnic conflict** --- After ethnic conflicts, and Igbo military group seized power in 1966 and established military rule.
  - **Military Rule** --- The militray was kept in power by charismatic legitimacy.
 There was a coup that killed the first Igbo leader.
 This caused the Biafran Civil War, a fight for Igbo Independence of their land, called Biafra.
 The country remained together under military rule.
  - **Corruption** --- Native leaders lost touch with traditions that encouraged them to govern in the interest of the people.
  - **Federalism** --- In an attempt to calm down ethnic tensions, Nigerian leaders set up a federal system.
 This system did not work well under military rule.
-However, after the military lost power, Nigeria benefited from the federal system
+However, after the military lost power, Nigeria benefited from the federal system.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5MjM3MTUxNyw3OTExMzg3NDQsMjEwNT
+eyJoaXN0b3J5IjpbOTkzMTk3NTc5LDc5MTEzODc0NCwyMTA1Mz
-MxMDQ4OCwtMTUyMzg4NTc0MSwxNTk2NzIwNTE3LC0yMjYyMjIw
+EwNDg4LC0xNTIzODg1NzQxLDE1OTY3MjA1MTcsLTIyNjIyMjA4
-ODddfQ==
+N119
 -->